TheByteStuff/RemoteSyslog_Service/README.md

 5. Place the files you downloaded in the new directory (folder) you created.
 6. Add "remote_syslog:" to configuration.yaml.
 7. Restart Home Assistant
-8. In the HA UI go to "Configuration" -> "Automations", create a mew automation and review service options for Actions.
+8. In the HA UI go to "Configuration" -> "Automations", create a new automation and review service options for Actions.

 Using your HA configuration directory (folder) as a starting point you should now also have this: